What Is Carbidopa/Levodopa Therapy?

 These motor symptoms are related to the loss of dopamine in the brain.
 By the time Parkinson's symptoms appear, about 60 to 80 percent of the nerves in the brain that make dopamine have been damaged or destroyed.1-4

-Adding carbidopa prevents levodopa from being converted into dopamine in the bloodstream.
+Adding carbidopa prevents levodopa from being converted into dopamine before it is able to enter the brain.
 This allows more of the drug to get to the brain.
 This also means that lower doses of levodopa can be given.
-The addition of carbidopa also reduces the risk of some side effects like nausea or vomiting.1,2
+The addition of carbidopa also reduces the risk of some side effects, like nausea or vomiting.1,2

 Different brands available